AI Workshop: learn to build apps with AI →

 npm install -g pnpm

-Then being pnpm a drop-in replacement, you can use all the npm commands:
+Then, since pnpm is a drop-in replacement, you can use all the usual npm commands:

 pnpm install react